aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/managing-ranges/named-ranges/_index.md

 Microsoft Excel allows users to define named ranges with two different scopes: workbook (also known as global scope) and worksheet.

 - Named ranges with a workbook scope can be accessed from any worksheet within that workbook by simply using its name.
-- Worksheet scoped named ranges are accessed with the reference of the particular worksheet in which it was created.
+- Worksheet‑scoped named ranges are accessed with the reference to the particular worksheet in which they were created.

-Aspose.Cells for JavaScript via C++ provides the same functionality as Microsoft Excel for adding workbook and worksheet scoped named ranges.
-When creating a worksheet scoped named range, the worksheet reference should be used in the named range to specify it as a worksheet scoped named range.
+Aspose.Cells for JavaScript via C++ provides the same functionality as Microsoft Excel for adding workbook and worksheet‑scoped named ranges.
+When creating a worksheet‑scoped named range, the worksheet reference should be used in the named range to specify it as a worksheet‑scoped named range.

 {{% /alert %}}
-## **Adding a Named Range with Workbook Scoped**
+## **Adding a Named Range with Workbook Scope**

 ```html
 <!DOCTYPE html>